johnang3/functions-emulator-bug-demo/README.md

 **Steps to reproduce**

 1) Download this repo
-2) Ensure that the firebase CLI is installed
+2) Ensure that the firebase CLI is installed and at version 10.2.1.  'firebase --version' should print 10.2.1.
 3) From the functions directory, run `firebase emulators:start --only functions --inspect-functions`
 4) Open a browser and load 'http://localhost:5001/functions-emulator-bug-demo/us-central1/a'
 5) Open a browser and load 'http://localhost:5001/functions-emulator-bug-demo/us-central1/b'